nasa/cumulus-orca/tasks/shared_libraries/recovery/README.md

 To use the **shared_recovery** library in your lambda code base perform the following.

-1. Keep in mind that the shared library is dependent upon the AWS environment variable "AWS_REGION" and will throw an error if this variable is missing.
+1. Keep in mind that the shared library is dependent upon the AWS reserved runtime environment variable [AWS_REGION](https://docs.aws.amazon.com/lambda/latest/dg/configuration-envvars.html).

 2. Install the necessary python libraries shown below.
    - boto3==1.12.47